 From start to finish PDLI is entirely student-organized and student-led.
 However, the student organizers have been gracious enough to allow two faculty advisors from West Point along every year as well.
 One, my colleague Dr. Ruth Beitler, is a true regional expert with deep experience in the history, languages, religions, and cultures of the area.
 I, a career Army officer, attend the trip as a leadership mentor and a security expert.

 Motivations for attending PDLI vary.
-Some feel deep personal attachment to values that are at stake in the region and want to see the situation for themselves.
-Others are from countries hostile to Israel, and feel that they would never otherwise have an opportunity to see the country for themselves.
+Some feel a deep personal attachment to values that are at stake in the region and want to see the situation for themselves.
+Others are from countries hostile to Israel and feel that they would never otherwise have an opportunity to see the country for themselves.
 Many are deeply interested in the plight of Palestinians and want to hear directly from them and Arab-Israelis.

 Some, like me, are very interested in promoting civil-military relations and establishing international bonds of trust and friendship.
-Still others hope to soon be in positions of leadership and see this as an opportunity to burnish relevant skills while learning about an incredibly intriguing part of the world.
+Still, others hope to soon be in positions of leadership and see this as an opportunity to burnish relevant skills while learning about an incredibly intriguing part of the world.
 In my opinion, all of those motivations are equally valid, as long as everyone approaches the trip with an open mind.

 Although I served a six-month peacekeeping tour along the Egypt-Israeli border early in my career and served seven combat tours in the Greater Middle East, my primary interest in PDLI is not in regional security but in the area of civil-military engagement, leadership development, and the promotion of cross-cultural empathy.
 While attending graduate school at Yale prior to my current assignment as an instructor at West Point, I came to realize how disconnected the military is from its fellow citizens, and vice-versa.
 This disjointed relationship is even more apparent when dealing with issues that span languages, religions, and cultures.
 PDLI doesn’t just recognize this as an issue, it does something about it.